Never too old for all reasonable projects.

 Utah, USA

-10 Responses to Never too old for all reasonable projects.
+Respond to the Never too old for all reasonable projects. article:

 That is right, it is worthy project for the future – practical and very pleasing in so many aspects, there is no need to hurry.
 Did you have some of your friends helping along with the building or it was only you and your other half, Carolyn, who worked it with you?